cstyan/adbDocumentation/README.md

 Most protocols that are connection oriented have a handshake and actual documentation of their handshake process, such as [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment).
-Unfortunately ADB does not, thanks Google.
+Unfortunately ADB does not.

 But really, are you surprised?

 According to the documnetation in that wonderful `protocol.txt` file:
 > Both sides send a CONNECT message when the connection between them is established.
 Until a CONNECT message is received no other messages may be sent.
 Any messages received before a CONNECT message MUST be ignored.

 That's really useful, it's clear who needs to initiate the connection by sending a CONNECT message first right?
 It's also clear that the device's response to our CONNECT message is going to be an AUTH message if the device is running Android 4.4 or higher, because that's clearly documented as part of the protocol. :angry: